NPoe/ebert/README.md

 bash prepare.sh
 ```

-To preserve double blind review, we are unable to include a link to our own Wikipedia2Vec vectors in this package.
+To preserve double blind review, we are unable to include a link to our own Wikipedia2Vec vectors at this stage.
 Therefore, you will have to train your own vectors.
-Note that this may lead to different experimental results.
-We will publish our own vectors at a later stage.

 To train Wikipedia2Vec:
 ```bash